LogtalkDotOrg/logtalk3/examples/java/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.
 Running all the examples and the benchmarks requires SWI-Prolog with the JPL library installed.
 YAP most likely would be usable when the old JPL library bundled with it is updated.
-Some of the examples (but not the benchmarks) can also be used with JIProlog.
+Some examples (but not the benchmarks) can also be used with JIProlog.

 This folder contains examples, most of them adapted from the JPL library distributed with SWI-Prolog and YAP, of calling Java from Logtalk.
 It uses